giofra23/UNIMORE_HDC2021/README.md

 Instructions: pakages and install MatLab 2021

-Instructions for use: main(inputFolder,outputFolder,NoiseLevel) At the end in outupFolder you will find image in .png format and 3 channels ready for OCR.
+Instructions for use: main(inputFolder,outputFolder,categoryNbr) At the end in outupFolder you will find image in .png format and 3 channels ready for OCR.

-Examples main('./inputFolder/','./outputFolder/',3)
+Examples main('./inputFolder/','./outputFolder/',2)